 action: toggle

-- entity: switch.picframe_delete
+- entity: button.picframe_delete

 tap_action: